HSF/hsf.github.io/_activities/gsoc.md

 The CERN software for experiments (CERN-SFT) group has participated in the GSoC since 2011.
 Since 2017 the program has expanded to involve the high-energy physics community under the umbrella of the HEP Software Foundation.

-Information from last year's GSoC can be found [here](/gsoc/2017/index.html).
-For 2018 the HSF is again applying for participation in the program.
-If you are interested in the GSoC program contact us using the HSF GSoC mailing list: [hep-software-foundation-google-summer-of-code@googlegroups.com](mailto:hep-software-foundation-google-summer-of-code@googlegroups.com).
+Information from last year’s GSoC can be found here.
+In 2018 CERN-HSF is again applying for participation in the program.

+If you are interested in the GSoC program contact us using the HSF GSoC mailing list: [hep-software-foundation-google-summer-of-code@googlegroups.com](mailto:hep-software-foundation-google-summer-of-code@googlegroups.com)

 Instructions for participating projects and mentors can be found [here](/gsoc/guideline.html).